brihijoshi/brihijoshi/README.md

 Quick Facts -

-- 🔭 I’m currently working on: Analysing COVID trends on Social Media
+- 🔭 I’m currently working on: analysing COVID trends on Social Media
 - 🌱 I’m currently learning: more about language models, and how to infer from them
-- 👯 I’m looking to collaborate on: Music Information Retreival problems
+- 👯 I’m looking to collaborate on: music information retreival problems
 - 🤔 I’m looking for help with: time management!
-- 💬 Ask me about: how to work with large amount of Twitter data, and draw inferences from that!
+- 💬 Ask me about: how to work with large amounts of Twitter data, and draw inferences from that!
 - 📫 How to reach me: email!
 - 😄 Pronouns: she/her